MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 To enable and receive scenario health alerts, you need:

+- A tenant with a [Microsoft Entra P1 or P2 license](~/fundamentals/get-started-premium.md)
 - The [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader) role is the least privileged role needed to view tenant health monitoring.
 - The [Conditional Access Administrator](../role-based-access-control/permissions-reference.md#conditional-access-administrator) role is needed to view and modify Conditional Access policies.
 - The [Security Administrator](../role-based-access-control/permissions-reference.md#security-administrator) or [Helpdesk Administrator](../role-based-access-control/permissions-reference.md#helpdesk-administrator) role is required to configure Microsoft Graph alert notifications.
-- A Microsoft Entra tenant with a [Premium P1 license](~/fundamentals/get-started-premium.md)
 - The `HealthMonitoringAlert.Read.All` permission is required to view the alerts using the Microsoft Graph API.
 - The `HealthMonitoringAlert.ReadWrite.All` permission is required to view and modify the alerts using the Microsoft Graph API.

 ## How it works

-1. Metrics and data are gathered, processed, and converted into meaningful signals displayed in Microsoft Entra Tenant health monitoring.
+1. Metrics and data are gathered, processed, and converted into meaningful signals displayed in Microsoft Entra Health.

-1. These signals are fed into our anomaly detection service, which uses machine learning to understand the patterns for your tenant.
+1. These signals are fed into our anomaly detection service.

-1. When the anomaly detection service identifies a significant change to that pattern, such as a spike in sign-ins requiring a compliant device, it triggers an alert.
-Some examples include:
+1. When the anomaly detection service identifies a significant change to that pattern, it triggers an alert.
-    - Large rise in users being blocked
-    - Significant change in the pattern of sign-ins

-1. An alert is sent by email to a pre-determined set of users when the anomaly detection service identifies a significant change to the pattern of sign-ins requiring a compliant device.
+1. An alert is sent by email to a pre-determined set of users when the anomaly detection service identifies a significant change to the pattern.

 After receiving an alert, you need to research possible root causes, determine the next steps, and take action to mitigate the root cause.

-## Scenario monitoring

-Microsoft Entra health scenario monitoring provides a visualization of the related sign-in data.
-This data is aggregated every 15 minutes, for low latency insights into your tenant's health.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Reports Reader](../role-based-access-control/permissions-reference.md#reports-reader).
-1. Browse to **Monitoring & health** > **Health** **Scenario monitoring**.
-1. Select **View details** on a tile to view the metrics and alerts for that scenario.
-    - You can also view these metric streams using [Microsoft Graph](/graph/api//resources/serviceactivity?view=graph-rest-beta&preserve-view=true).

-Each scenario detail page provides trends and totals for that scenario for the last 30 days.
-You can set the date range to 24 hours, 7 days, or 1 month.

 ## Alerts and anomaly detection

 With the [Microsoft Graph health monitoring API](/graph/api/resources/healthmonitoring-overview?view=graph-rest-beta&preserve-view=true), you can view the alerts, configure email notifications, and update the state of the alert.

-When the anomaly detection service identifies a significant change to a pattern it triggers an alert.
-At this time, alerts are only available through the Microsoft Graph API.
-You can manually run the API calls daily or you can [configure email notifications for alerts](/graph/api/healthmonitoring-alertconfiguration-update?view=graph-rest-beta&preserve-view=true) using the API.
-To configure the alerts, you need to provide the `groupId` of the group you want to receive the alerts.
+You can manually run the API calls daily or you can configure email notifications so that a predetermined set of users receives the alert.

+> [!NOTE]
+> At this time, alerts are only available through the Microsoft Graph API.

+To configure email notifications, you need the ID of the group you want to receive the alerts AND the specific alert ID.

+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Helpdesk Administrator](../role-based-access-control/permissions-reference.md#helpdesk-administrator).
+1. Browse to **Groups** > **All groups** > and select the group you want to receive the alerts.
+1. Select **Properties** and copy the `Object ID` of the group.
+1. Sign in to [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer) and consent to the appropriate permissions.
+1. Select **GET** as the HTTP method from the dropdown and set the API version to **beta**.
+1. Use the following guidance to [configure email notifications for alerts](/graph/api/healthmonitoring-alertconfiguration-update?view=graph-rest-beta&preserve-view=true) using the API.
+    - Enter the `Object ID` as the `groupId`.

 We recommend sending alerts to users with these roles: